 Meta-reflections: Graduates 15%

 Each week we will read several chapters and occasional journal articles that explore a particular topic in bereavement research and practice, some of which will convey theory and research, while others will focus on particular techniques of grief therapy.
-In your weekly reflection papers, which should be handed in at the beginning of each class session, you will be asked to write approximately two pages of personal reactions, divided more or less equally into (1) an informed commentary on the scholarly research chapters, and (2) a report of your experience in "trying out" one of the techniques in the applied chapters in relation to a loss of your own.
+In your weekly reflection papers, which should be submitted via the ecourseware system on the Sunday preceding each class session, you will be asked to write approximately two pages of personal reactions, divided more or less equally into (1) an informed commentary on the scholarly research chapters, and (2) a report of your experience in "trying out" one of the techniques in the applied chapters in relation to a loss of your own.
 Note that you do not have to disclose the loss itself or other sensitive information that you would prefer to keep private, but can instead address your reflections on how it was to use the method personally, and your reflections and observations on the usefulness of doing so.
-In addition to these two narrative sections of the paper, we will ask you to formulate at least one multiple choice question with 4 alternative responses and include this as a possible contribution to the quiz, subject to review and modfication by the instructors.
+For more guidelines on writing an effective reaction paper, please click the button below for a helpful download.

 Drawing on the multiple choice questions submitted by students each week as well as our own items, we will construct and administer a weekly 10-item quiz covering the readings due that week.
 This will help ensure that we all will have done the readings and have a basic understanding of the material as a common ground for class discussion.
 Students whose questions are used will receive 1-point extra credit on the quiz for each question adopted, and will also benefit by the high likelihood that they will automatically get the question right!

 At the final class session in November you will be asked to submit a self-study, consisting of a 10-page integration of your weekly reflections, drawing on the various theories and research papers you have read throughout the semester.
 You should include at least 6 different techniques that you have applied to losses in your own life, reflecting on such questions as the following: